Handloc/Expenses/README.md

 # Expenses

-### WORK IN PROGRESS

 ### General info

 This is my first step in React.
-I'm starting with absolute basics.
+I'm starting with absolute basics to get my hands dirty :)
-The goal is to create simple app that can track expenses.
-In future I would like to add features like filtering expenses by selected year, sort them by date or entered amount.
+In this simple app you can add your expense with title, amount and date.
+After that you can filter expenses by year.
+There are also charts that show how much have you spend in specific year.
+After clicking on any bar you can see expenses is each month in selected year.